call/text: +1 352 213 1931 | email: firstname.lastname@example.org

 Select clients include:

-The New York Times, The Washington Post, The Atlantic, U.S. News & World Report, ProPublica, New Republic, stern, Cosmopolitan.com, Airbnb, Kiwanis International, The World Bank, Peace Brigades International, Marie Stopes International, University of Florida Health
+The New York Times, The Washington Post, The Atlantic, U.S. News & World Report, ProPublica, The Globe and Mail, New Republic, stern, Cosmopolitan.com, Airbnb, Kiwanis International, The World Bank, Peace Brigades International, Marie Stopes International, University of Florida Health

 Charlotte has worked for humanitarian organizations in post-conflict countries focusing on public health, girl education and women's issues.
 In 2014, she helped launch Project Cordillera, a sustainable adventure tourism company in South America.
 She instructs photography workshops with UnseenAmerica, an organization that strives to use photography for social change.

 Charlotte has a Masters degree in Media, Communication and Development from the London School of Economics (UK) and a Bachelors of Arts from American University (Washington, D.C.).
 As part of her dissertation research in 2012, she conducted interviews with local NGO actors in Lira, northern Uganda and critically examined how international media widens the gap between international and local NGOs.